eimaam/eimaam/README.md

 🔭 I’m currently working on `TECH DESK`.

-💬 Trying my hands on JS at the moment...
+💬 Fell in love with ReactJS the day I tried my hands on it.
+Safe to say we're currently in a relationship!

 ☑️ Ready to collaborate on Frontened works.

-😇 Ready to help with HTML, CSS and a lil of JavaScript issues.

 📧 Reach me via: